 His willingness to part with some of his favorite figures to complete another enthusiast's collection demonstrates Groudine's high regard for teamwork, both in art and in science.

-"The people in my lab are truly my colleagues, and an essential aspect of my job is making sure their accomplishments are recognized," said Groudine, Fred Hutch's interim president and director.
+"The people in my lab are truly my colleagues, and an essential aspect of my job is making sure their accomplishments are recognized," said Groudine, who leads a laboratory research team in the Hutch’s Basic Sciences Division and serves as a special advisor to the director’s office.
 "I am not at all a top down kind of leader — I give people responsibility and turn them loose."

 In recognition of Groudine's contributions to biomedical research, he has been elected to the prestigious National Academy of Sciences, the Institute of Medicine and the American Academy of Arts and Sciences.
-He also recently received a rare honor from the National Institutes of Health in the form of two consecutive Merit awards-long-term funding for investigators with impressive records of scientific achievement in promising research areas.
+He has also received a rare honor from the National Institutes of Health in the form of two consecutive Merit awards — long-term funding for investigators with impressive records of scientific achievement in promising research areas.
 Less than 5 percent of NIH-funded investigators receive such awards, and even fewer get two.

 As a researcher and lifelong learner, Groudine sees similarities between the subjective nature of science and art.